Brett D'Oliveira

 Brett Louis D'Oliveira (born 28 February 1992) is an English cricketer, a right-handed batsman and leg spin bowler who currently plays for Worcestershire.
 He made his debut for Worcestershire against Yorkshire in a List A match in August 2011.
 D'Oliveira signed a new, three-year, contract with Worcestershire in July 2016.
 D'Oliveira had been playing cricket for Worcestershire since under-13 level.

 Personal life

 Brett D'Oliveira is the son of Damian D'Oliveira who had previously played first-class cricket for Worcestershire and was their Academy director.
 His grandfather was the former England and Worcestershire batsman Basil D'Oliveira.
-On playing against Yorkshire, D'Oliveira became the third generation of his family to play for Worcestershire.
+On making his debut, he became the third generation of his family to play for Worcestershire.

 County career

 D'Oliveira made his debut for Worcestershire on 29 August 2011 in a Pro40 match against Yorkshire.
 D'Oliveira did not bat as Worcestershire made 230-7 from their 40 overs.
 In the Yorkshire innings he bowled 6 overs for 40 runs, taking one wicket, that of youngster Joe Root who was caught by Daryl Mitchell for 62.
 Worcestershire lost the game by 6 wickets.

 He made his first-class debut for Worcestershire against Warwickshire at Birmingham on 8 August 2012.

 Originally rated as a leg-spinner, he was promoted to open the batting at the end of the 2015 season, with enough success to earn an extended run in 2016.
 Suddenly his batting improved with a series of high scores, including an unbeaten double century against Glamorgan.
 Despite only just having achieved a regular place in his county side, he was called up to play for England Lions.
 In 2018 and 2019 he captained his county in many limited-overs matches in the absence of designated limited-overs captain Moeen Ali.

 In 2022, D'Oliviera was appointed as the Worcestershire captain.
 In his first two matches as captain in the County Championship, D'Oliviera scored two centuries.